- Make a donation

 The Kimberley Foundation Australia (KFA) supports and encourages integrated scientific research into the rock art of the Kimberley region for the purpose of increasing our knowledge of the earliest Australian people, their art and cultures and their relationship with a changing environment.
-We acknowledge the aboriginal myths and traditions of the contemporary communities of the area and support the presentation of traditional cultural knowledge alongside the scientific.
+We acknowledge the traditional knowledge of the Traditional Owners and support the presentation of traditional cultural knowledge alongside the scientific.

 We work with the assistance of local aboriginal people and we are committed to sharing and using this knowledge to ensure the ancient rock art is recognised and promoted for its national and international significance and protected and preserved accordingly.

 Click to download Who We Are What We Do & Why flyer